ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'get_pub_keys', whose value is encoded as in {{gid-post}} with the following modification:

+  - The element 'inclusion\_flag' encodes the CBOR simple value True if the third element 'id\_filter' specifies an empty CBOR array, or if the Client wishes to receive the public keys of the nodes having their node identifier specified in 'id\_filter'.
+Instead, this element encodes the CBOR simple value False if the Client wishes to receive the public keys of the nodes not having the node identifiers specified in the third element 'id\_filter'.

-  - The first array may be empty, if the Client does not wish to filter the requested public keys based on roles of group members.
+  - The array 'role\_filter' may be empty, if the Client does not wish to filter the requested public keys based on the roles of the group members.

-  - The second array contains zero or more node identifiers of group members, for the group identified by "GROUPNAME".
-The Client indicates that it wishes to receive the public keys of all nodes having these node identifiers.
+  - The array 'id\_filter' contains zero or more node identifiers of group members, for the group identified by "GROUPNAME".
+The Client indicates that it wishes to receive the public keys of the nodes having or not having these node identifiers, in case the 'inclusion\_flag' parameter encodes the CBOR simple value True or False, respectively.

-  As mentioned, both arrays can not be empty at the same time.
+  As mentioned in {{gid-post}}, both arrays 'role\_filter' and 'id\_filter' MUST NOT be both empty at.

 The specific format of public keys as well as identifiers, roles and combination of roles of group members MUST be specified by the application profile (OPT1, REQ2, REQ9).